 Claimed Performance And Assessment

-Open sources agree that Palestine 2 matters because it put Houthi long-range missile fire against Israel into a named system record, but they do not agree that the weapon is a confirmed hypersonic design.
+Open sources agree that Palestine 2 matters because it put Houthi long-range missile fire against Israel into a named system record, but they do not agree that the weapon is a confirmed hypersonic design or a fully indigenous Yemeni product.
 Houthi-aligned SABA described a two-stage solid-fuel missile with a claimed 2,150 km range and Mach 16 speed.
-Atlantic Council analysis cautioned that the claimed performance should be treated skeptically and noted visual similarity to Iranian Fattah-family designs, while AP separately cautioned that Houthi local-manufacture claims exceed what is publicly known about Yemen's ability to make advanced guidance and missile systems.
+Atlantic Council analysis cautioned that the claimed performance should be treated skeptically and noted visual similarity to Iranian Fattah-family designs, while AP, IISS, and UN reporting caution that advanced Houthi missile production depends on external or Iranian-linked support.

 Up to 2,150 km in Houthi/SABA claims.